-Say an ICO is available only to the KYC-approved or authorized users.
-With zk proofs, you can prove that you are an authorized person to participate in the ICO without revealing who you are or how much you spent.
+Say an ICO is available only to KYC-approved or authorized users.
+With ZK proofs, you can prove that you are an authorized person to participate in the ICO without revealing who you are or how much you spent.

 A non-reusable proof is a received proof that is not valid to be sent to a third identity.

-For example, imagine that you belong to a political party, P. And P has made a private claim that you belong to it.
+For example, imagine that you belong to a given political party.
+This party has made a private claim that you belong to it.

-Now, you want to prove to another identity that you belong to P, but you don't want that this identity can pass on that proof to others.
+Now, you want to prove to another identity that you belong to the party, but you don't want that this identity to pass on that proof to others.
 In other words, you want to make sure the proof stays between the two of you.We can do this using zero-knowledge proofs.